 We wish to see a United Kingdom that is:

 Whatever ideas you may have, please send them in to us.
 We'll publish all serious letters.
 Meantime, if you haven't done so already, please sign up to our regular newsletter at the very bottom of this page!

 What Might a post COVID-19, post-Capitalist, post-Religious World Look Like?

 The COVID-19 pandemic has been, and will likely continue to be for many months, humanity's very last wake-up call.
 It has shown us the fragility of our world and everything within it.
 Hundreds of thousands, if not millions, will die before the virus is brought under control.
 But murderous as it is, it is as nothing compared to the added danger of runaway global heating, still hiding in plain sight ready to make Earth altogether uninhabitable.
 So, friends, there is no more time to waste.
 Our species has to change its behaviour.
 Permanently.
 Starting now.

-Moreover, Johnson's childish and political buffoon's response to COVID-19 in January and February 2020 left the UK out of lockdown for at least a month longer than it should have been, resulting in thousands of unnecessary deaths now.
+Moreover, Johnson's childish and political buffoon's response to COVID-19 in January and February 2020 left the UK out of lockdown for at least a month longer than it should have been, resulting in tens of thousands of unnecessary deaths now.
 There are no words to describe the horror of the so-called 'herd immunity' strategy the Tories first planned.
 For what did it mean?
 It meant a cull of the old and the vulnerable rather than interrupting the economy.
 That's why we need to see the back of our share of the world's rootless, amoral and self-serving political class too.

-Meantime, with the COVID-19 lockdown across the country giving us at least a breathing space to think, we now have perhaps our very last chance to re-write our collective future.
+Meantime, with the latest COVID-19 lockdown across the country giving us at least a breathing space to think, we now have perhaps our very last chance to re-write our collective future.
 We may not be able to change the whole world, but we can start by changing Britain and then inspiring other countries to follow our lead.